oliverhees/n8n-agent-prompt-generator/README.md

 **Probleme gefunden?** [Erstelle ein Issue!](https://github.com/oliverhees/n8n-agent-prompt-generator/issues/new)

-Made with ❤️ for the n8n Community
+Made with ❤️ for the n8n Community by Oliver Hees